kathimansilla/portfolio/README.md

 ## Full-stack Web Developer 💻 📱 🎯
 #### Graduate of Adalab's web bootcamp 2023

 Thanks to my experience, I have developed communication skills 🤝🏼, adaptability across creative 🎼 and scientific 🔬 domains, and the valuable ability to combine my work with continuous learning 🖥️💡.
-Currently, I am a Full Stack Web Developer ❤️‍🔥.
+Currently, I am a Full Stack Web Developer.
 Additionally, I have been a teacher at all educational levels (achieving a promotion at National University of San Luis), a cultural manager, and a research consultant at University of Buenos Aires.

 🎯 Passionate about logical processes and teamwork, I find programming to be the ideal stage for further professional growth.